 You can substitute red-skinned and fingerling potatoes for yukon gold.
 (Russet potatoes may not hold they shape well)

 Prep time: 10 minutes

 Cook time: 10 minutes

-1 lb.
-Yukon Gold potatoes, diced into ½” cubes
+1 pound Yukon Gold potatoes diced into 1/2 inch cubes

 Freshly chopped parsley for garnish optional